the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

    - contains a matrix of tract lengths
    - any value greater than zero is considered as a connection.
 You should not have negative values in your tract file.

-#.
-If any file name contains "orientation" it will be considered as container
-   for connectivity center orientations and parse process expects the following
+4. If any file name contains "orientation" it will be considered as a container for connectivity center orientations and parse process expects the following
    format:

    - text file containing values separated by spaces / tabs
    - each row represents orientation for a region center
-   - each row should have at least 3 columns for region center orientation (3 float values separated with spaces or tabs)
+   - each row should have at least 3 columns for region center orientations (3 float values separated with spaces or tabs)

-#.
-If any file name contains "area" it will be considered as container for
-   connectivity areas and the parse process expects the following format:
+5. If any file name contains "area" it will be considered as a container for connectivity areas and the parse process expects the following format:

    - text file containing one area on each line (as float value)

-#.
-If any file name contains "cortical" it will be considered as container for
-   connectivity cortical/non-cortical region flags, and the parse process expects the following format:
+6. If any file name contains "cortical" it will be considered as a container for connectivity cortical/non-cortical region flags, and the parse process expects the following format:

    - text file containing one boolean value on each line (as 0 or 1 value) being 1 when corresponding region is cortical.

-#.
-If any file name contains "hemisphere" it will be considered as container for
-   hemisphere inclusion flag for connectivity regions, and the parse process expects the following format:
+7. If any file name contains "hemisphere" it will be considered as a container for hemisphere inclusion flag for connectivity regions, and the parse process expects the following format:

    - text file containing one boolean value on each line (as 0 or 1 value) being 1 when corresponding region is in the right hemisphere and 0 when in left hemisphere.

 |